discretize/discretize-guides/builds/elementalist/power-catalyst/index.md

 <Card title="Jade Spheres">

 Your Jade Spheres are your main source of most boons.
 They have a 240 radius and last for 5 seconds, meaning they will tick 6 times.
-In order to get all of the boons, everyone has to stand inside them for the full duration.
-This means placement and timing is key to provide good boon uptime.
+To get all of the boons, everyone has to stand inside them for the full duration.
+This means placement and timing are key to providing good boon uptime.

 This will be especially tricky in split phases with additional enemies such as Skorvald as you want to rotate through your attunements for the boons but still be in <Skill name="Air Attunement"/> when the next phase starts.
-This usually means keeping up your attunement rotation but potentially skipping over other parts of the rotation such as the utility skills (or even Hammer 3) depending on the time the split phase takes.
+This usually means keeping up your attunement rotation but potentially skipping over other parts of the rotation such as the utility skills (or even Hammer 3) depending on the time the split-phase takes.

 Keep in mind that you will only regain energy while hitting an enemy and try to manage it accordingly.